znamazbayeva/leetcode/README.md

 # leetcode
-This are my solved leetcode problems in C++
+These are my solved leetcode problems in C++